-Our success depends, in part, on the commercial success of NexoBrid for the removal of eschar in adults with deep partial-thickness and/or fullthickness thermal burns following FDA approval of our Biologics License Application.
+Our success depends, in part, on the commercial success of NexoBrid for the removal of eschar in adults with deep partial-thickness and/or full-thickness thermal burns following FDA approval of our Biologics License Application.

-On December 28, 2022, we announced that the FDA granted a BLA and approved NexoBrid for the removal of eschar in adults with deep partialthickness and/or full thickness thermal burns.
+On December 28, 2022, we announced that the FDA granted a BLA and approved NexoBrid for the removal of eschar in adults with deep partial-thickness and/or full thickness thermal burns.
 We expect to begin commercial sales of NexoBrid in the U.S. during the second quarter of 2023.
 We expect that our commercial success and our future NexoBrid-related revenue will depend largely on the medical community's acceptance of NexoBrid as an important treatment option for patients that are suffering from severe burn injuries and, ultimately, as the standard of care for the removal of eschar.
 The U.S. medical community's acceptance of NexoBrid and other of our products will depend upon our ability to demonstrate long-term clinical performance and advantages and cost-effectiveness of our products.
-In addition, acceptance of products for the treatment of eschar removal is dependent upon, among other factors, the level of awareness and education of the medical community about the removal of eschar in adults with deep partial-thickness and/or fullthickness thermal burns and the existence, effectiveness, and safety of our products.
-Market acceptance and adoption of our products.
+In addition, acceptance of products for the treatment of eschar removal is dependent upon, among other factors, the level of awareness and education of the medical community about the removal of eschar in adults with deep partial-thickness and/or full-thickness thermal burns and the existence, effectiveness, and safety of our products.
+Market acceptance and adoption of our products or procedures also depends on the level of health insurer (including Medicare) reimbursement to physicians and hospitals for procedures using our products.
 Negative publicity resulting from incidents involving our products, or similar products, could have a significant adverse effect on the overall acceptance of our products.
 Market acceptance could be delayed by lack of physician willingness to attend training sessions by the time required to complete this training, or by state or institutional restrictions on our ability to provide training.
 If we are unable to gain and/or maintain such support, training services and collaboration, our ability to grow the market for our products may be impacted and we may not be able to increase our revenue enough to achieve or sustain profitability, and our business and operating results may be seriously harmed.
 Additional factors that may affect our ability to successfully commercialize NexoBrid include:

-- Our ability and the ability of MediWound to recruit and retain employees with the right expertise and experience, at sufficient numbers; - Our ability to access and develop relationships with key healthcare providers and public health agencies; - Our ability to compete successfully as a new entrant in established distribution channels for similar products; and - Our ability to maintain sufficient funding to cover the costs and expenses associated with building and operating an effective commercial organization.
+- Our ability and the ability of MediWound to recruit and retain employees with the right expertise and experience, at sufficient numbers; - Our ability to access and develop relationships with key healthcare providers and public health agencies; - · Our ability to compete successfully as a new entrant in established distribution channels for similar products; and - Our ability to maintain sufficient funding to cover the costs and expenses associated with building and operating an effective commercial organization.